 Bethany Forss is a Senior University Relations Recruiting Specialist at the Hanover Insurance Group.
 She specializes in identifying talent among college students.
-This winter break, Hanover is offering a one day externship to allow students to explore the many career options the company offers.
-Read on to learn how to apply!
+Read on for Bethany’s tips regarding career and interest exploration.

 As a student, you’ve heard a million times to “find something you love doing,” or “get into a job that doesn’t feel like work,” but what does that even mean?
 How do you find something you love or a job that makes going to work fun and meaningful if you don’t even know where to start?
 This is why you need to explore.
 While some students have their career path planned out from birth, others don’t, and that’s perfectly fine.
 Or maybe you’ve run into the issue of not knowing what to do with your major after you graduate college.
 At times, it’s more about the skills you bring to the table over what you majored in.
 All of you have distinct skill sets that will greatly assist you in whatever career you choose after Assumption.
 So here’s a few helpful tips from someone who has done her share of exploring and now has the pleasure of helping students like yourselves begin their own exploration.
 Through career investigation, you can start making those connections between a degree and a career.